Trevor Cohen and opportunistic Holy Spirit defense lead rejuvenated Spartans past Hudson Catholic

 “I’m happy to be that spark in the run game,” Cohen said.
 “I’m happy to help the team win.
 That’s it.
 Being a captain, I have to be a leader.”

-On the game’s fifth play from scrimmage, Francisco picked up a fumble at the Hudson Catholic 31-yard and returned it for a touchdown to make it 7-0 Spirit less than three minutes into the game.
+On the game’s fifth play from scrimmage, linebacker Sean Finan stripped the Hudson Catholic quarterback of the ball.
+Francisco picked up a fumble at the Hawks' 31-yard and returned it for a touchdown to help make it 7-0 less than three minutes into the game.

 “I saw the ball ran and picked it up,” Francisco said.
 “I didn’t really believe it was real.
 We just need the momentum.
 Once we got that first strike of momentum, we kept flowing throughout the whole game.”

 Francisco understated how dominant the Spartans were.
-The Hawks had negative-16 yards of offense in the first half and finished the game with 29 rushing yards.
+The Hawks had minus-16 yards of offense in the first half and finished the game with 29 rushing yards.

 Roman’s 32-yard interception return in the second quarter gave Spirit a 20-0 lead.

-It seemed as if each time a Hudson Catholic ball carrier was tackled behind the line of scrimmage, he was hit by numerous defenders.
+It seemed as if each time a Hudson Catholic ball carrier was tackled behind the line of scrimmage, he had been hit by numerous defenders.
 In most cases, it was difficult to determine which defender arrived first.

 McDevitt, Francisco, Jashon Teller and Will Marable were in on multiple tackles for losses.